 The coffee beans' thermal character (how it reacts to heat) is critical to understanding how best to roast it on the device you are using.
 Let's face it; anyone can brown a coffee bean, as long as they can apply enough heat to it.
 If though, you understand the coffee beans' thermal character and also that of your equipment, then you will be able to apply heat in a more controlled manner.

-Coffee beans are poor conductors of heat, which is the reason that the roasting process requires a skilful touch to get the best results.
+Coffee beans are poor conductors of heat, which is the reason that the roasting process requires a skillful touch to get the best results.
 There are some important laws of heat that help us to understand the roast curve easier.
 Thermodynamics are an area that I studied a lot, as for our business, we deal with a variety of roasting equipment and it is important to know how materials and burner types affect the roasting process.

 If you apply yourself to this area, then I guarantee it makes it a lot easier to adapt quickly to roasting on a variety of coffee roaster types and will also help you to understand your roaster better.